sabman/aicasts.com/e2eml.school/321-Convolution-in-one-dimension-for-neural-networks/chainrule.md

 Say flow at the shower is dy.

-Hence the flow from shower with respect to handle valve is dy/dh
+Hence the flow from shower with respect to handle valve is dy/dh and with respect to the main valve is dy/dm